-Each material has different characteristics and we have to choose the technology for the micro-structuring accordingly.
-For metal, the relevant technologies are precision mechanincal maching, laser machining, and electro discharge machining.
+Various materials can be applied in the production of microfluidic devices.
+Each material has different characteristics and hence, requires a distinct micro-structuring technique.
+For metal, the relevant technologies are precision mechanical machining, laser machining, and electro discharge machining.
 For silicon, we use wet chemical etching and dry etching (DRIE).
 Wet chemical etching is also a suitable technology for structuring glass, but in addition to that, direct laser structuring, powder or sandblasting as well as photostructuring can be chosen according to the requirements.
 Elastomers can only be processed via casting.

 Materials and Underlying Technologies